from a handpicked tutor in LIVE 1-to-1 classes

 - \(b_{ji}\) is an element at position (j, i) which is jth row and ith column in matrix B.

-Symmetric Matrix Example
+Symmetric Matrix Examples

 Let’s take an example of a matrix B,